Serjlee/HA_hgsmart-pet-feeder/README.md

 As much as you can trust any random repository on the internet, I guess.
 I wrote it for me, and it works fine.
 I swear don't care about stealing your credentials and feeding your cats when you are not looking.

+### Is S25T the only supported model?

+Yes, but the API looks generic enough to work with more models with little to no changes.
+Let me know you'd like to help me add support for more models.

 ## License

 This integration is provided as-is for personal use.
 It is not affiliated with or endorsed by HoneyGuardian/HoneyGuaridan/HoneyGuaridian/HGSmart.